These bureaucrats are way too taxing for not-for-profits

 The problem is that there is no clear recipe, no obvious service provider, no solution in a box that we can roll out into different communities across Australia.

-In Cobargo, the Folk Club were the most important local community group outside of first responders.
-After the Ash Wednesday Fires, recovery was driven largely by football and netball clubs.
+In Cobargo, the Folk Club was the most important local community group outside of first responders.
+After the Ash Wednesday fires, recovery was driven largely by football and netball clubs.
 It was the Bermagui Surf Life Saving Club that provided shelter during the fires and helped recovery efforts.

 I now watch with a sense of human pride inspired by the people of Valencia who have rallied to support each other after their disaster.